rebeccaacioadea/project-4/README.md

 # [Poppins](http://poppins-books.herokuapp.com/)

 ### A Flask & React Application

 A Book sharing App

 ## Overview

 This is my final project at General Assembly as a Software Engineer Immersive course's student.
 We were placed in a group of 3 to worked together to design and develop a full stack application within 6 days.
 This project required us as a team to build both backend and front-end using technologies such as PostgreSQL, Python, Flask and React.

 Poppins is an app where young readers and their parents can share the views about a book and can also make recommendation to their fellow readers.

-### Brief:
+### Brief

 * Collaborative development using Git and GitHub.
 * Build a full-stack application by making your own backend and front-end.